allen-n/rtm-mcp/README.md

 ### 6. Connect Your RTM Account

 1. Visit `http://localhost:8787/rtm/start`
-2. Authorize the application on Remember The Milk
+2. Click the button to open Remember The Milk
+3. Authorize the application on RTM
+4. Return to the browser tab and click "I've Authorized - Complete Setup"
-3. You'll be redirected back with a success message
+5. You'll see a success message when connected!

 ### 7. Test with MCP Inspector